6 Ways To Improve Your Hiking Safety

 2. Study the Trail

 Even experienced hikers can have problems in an unfamiliar area.
-The best backpacking tips start with learning all about the trail, since every trail is different.
+Since every trail is different, the best backpacking tips start with learning about the trail.
 You should investigate:

-This will give you a much better idea of the kinds of hiking safety gear you may need for that particular hike.
+Researching this information will give you a better idea of the hiking safety gear you may need.